LENINGRAD: THE 900 DAYS – Sergio Leone’s Unmade Epic

 Once Upon A Time…

 Over the next 18 years, Sergio Leone would only helm three more movies.
 Two of them would be absolute masterpieces; 1968’s Once Upon A Time In The West and 1984’s Once Upon A Time In America.
 While both of these movies are considered “classics” and were well-received critically upon release, neither movie did particularly well financially.
-Once Upon a Time In America grossed only $5,000,000 on a whopping $30,000,000 budget, almost bankrupting The Ladd Company, the films production company.
+Once Upon a Time In America grossed only $5,000,000 on a whopping $30,000,000 budget, almost bankrupting The Ladd Company, the film’s production company.

 Arguably, the main reason for the poor performance of Once Upon A Time In America was the horrific editing job performed by The Ladd Company.
 This was done without Leone’s supervision or cooperation.
-The purpose was to trim the film down from almost 4 hours to 139 minutes, for the North American release.
+The purpose was to trim the film down from almost four hours to 139 minutes, for the North American release.
 At times, this version of the movie is almost incoherent.

 There were many projects that Leone had considered taking on during his illustrious career.
-The Godfather, The Phantom, Don Quixote and several others had all been offered to him, yet he declined.
+The Godfather, The Phantom, Don Quixote, and several others had all been offered to him, yet he declined.
 Throughout the 1970’s, Leone had continued to stay active.
-He was producing, executive producing, even acting as second-unit director on numerous films based out of Italy.
+He was producing, executive producing, and even acting as second-unit director on numerous films based out of Italy.
 He also directed the grossly overlooked Duck, You Sucker!
 (1971).

 Leningrad: The 900 Days

 In the final years of Sergio Leone’s too-short life, there was one project that the director was working on more aggressively than anything else.
 It would also be the one that came closest to commencing production.
 That film would have been called Leningrad: The 900 Days.
-It based on Harrison Salisbury’s non-fiction work, The 900 Days: The Siege Of Leningrad.
+It is based on Harrison Salisbury’s non-fiction work, The 900 Days: The Siege Of Leningrad.

 While Leone was completing production on Once Upon A Time In America, he had read Salisbury’s book, which told the story of the siege sustained by the Russian city of Leningrad during the Second World War, at the hands of the German army.
 While Leone did not have a full script in place, he spent several years writing treatments.

 The director also performed meticulous research on the brutality that the inhabitants of Leningrad endured during this time.
 Leone had even obtained the approval of the Soviet Union’s leaders of the time (Gorbachev), to film inside of the Soviet Union.
 This was not an easy thing to do.
-He also planned on teaming up again with his long time musical partner, Ennio Morricone.
+He also planned on teaming up again with his long-time musical partner, Ennio Morricone.

 Robert De Niro and director Sergio Leone on the set of “Once Upon A Time In America.”
 The film was scored by Ennio Morricone and edited by Nino Baragli.